 \section{Coloring of Paths}

 In this section, we study the \mck problem when the input graph is a path.
-Clearly, this is only interesting if $k\leq 2$.
-In this paper, we consider solely the case where $k=2$, but we remark that one can use the same techniques to obtain tight bounds on the competitive ratio when $k=1$.
+This is only interesting if $k\leq 2$, since for $k \geq 3$, any fair algorithm colors all edges of any path.
+In this paper, we consider solely the case where $k=2$, but we remark that one can use similar techniques to obtain tight bounds on the competitive ratio when $k=1$.
 Also, the results for \paths can be extended to graphs of maximum degree $2$.

 For \mcpath, our main result is a randomized algorithm with a competitive ratio of $\frac45$ and a proof that this is optimal.
 Before considering randomized algorithms, we give tight lower and upper bounds on the competitive ratio of deterministic algorithms.

 For 2-colorable graphs, the ratios of Propositions~\ref{NFlemmapath} and \ref{FFpathlower} both follow from~\cite{kedge}.
 Clearly, the positive results carry over to paths, but for $k=2$, the graphs used in~\cite{kedge} for the negative results are not connected.
-In Propositions~\ref{NFlemmapath} and \ref{FFpathlower}, we give simple proofs that the negative results are also valid when the graph is a path.
+We give simple proofs that the negative results are also valid when the graph is a path.

 \begin{proposition} For \mcpath, \NF is a worst possible fair algorithm with

 \end{proposition}

 \begin{proof} The lower bound for fair algorithms follows, since each rejected edge is adjacent to exactly two colored edges, and each colored edge is adjacent to at most two rejected edges.